 This post is a fictional rendition of a night at the recent ManiDrupchen.
-Everything written on this blog, up to this point, is copyrighted by M. Kirby Moore.
-Please ask permission before using.
-Thank you and enjoy!

 The pictures on this post are from the Lama Chopa Tsok feast on Sunday.
 The Lama Chopa Tsok is an offering to the wisdom beings and lineage lamas and it is offered after major retreats / religious events as a way of dedicating the merit gained during the practice.
 It is said that if Lama Chopa and Tsok are offered with sincerity, then the lineage lamas must attend, either in person or through the ether.
 This particular Tsok was particularly delicious and special (to me) because most of it was homemade and as a result, it had much less sugar than is typical (when dozens of people bring Tsok offerings on their own).